-Another new Concrete5 feature is the multilingual section, which can be found in the admin dashboard and the switch language block.
+Another new Concrete CMS feature is the multilingual section, which can be found in the admin dashboard and the switch language block.
 The multilingual section allows you to create localized pages in seconds and easily manage your supported locales.

-Also, because of the multilingual section, Concrete5 is optimized for search without any additional code or add-ons required, you don’t have to worry about searching for your content in any language.
+Also, because of the multilingual section, Concrete CMS is optimized for search without any additional code or add-ons required, you don’t have to worry about searching for your content in any language.

 Adding New Languages

-After you complete the Concrete5 setup, go to Dashboard > System & Settings > Multilingual > Multilingual Setup.
+After you complete the Concrete CMS setup, go to Dashboard > System & Settings > Multilingual > Multilingual Setup.

 The page will look like the above screen capture.
-You can see the created locales, add new languages by clicking on the Add Locale button and select your website’s default language.
+You can see the created locales, and add new languages by clicking on the Add Locale button and selecting your website’s default language.

 Copying Language Content